NasKar2/freenas-iocage-deluge/README.md

 Deluge  will be placed in a jail with separate data directory (/mnt/v1/apps/deluge) to allow for easy reinstallation/backup.

-Deluge  will be installed with the default user/group (media/media)
+Deluge  will be installed with the default user/group (media/media) to match other apps

+Deluge will download to the <POOL_PATH>/<TORRENTS_LOCATION>/deluge directory by default in my system "/mnt/v1/torrent/deluge"

 ## Prerequisites
 Edit file deluge-config

-Edit deluge-config file with the name of your jail, your network information and directory data name you want to use and location of your media files and torrents.

-DELUGE_DATA= will create a data directory /mnt/v1/apps/deluge to store all the data for that app.

-TORRENTS_LOCATION will set the location of your torrent files, in this example /mnt/v1/torrents

-RELEASE_OLD=1 make jail use old repo Release_1
+- JAIL_IP : The IP address of this jail
+- DEFAULT_GW_IP : Default gateway

+### Optional Parameters

+- JAIL_NAME : Defaults to "deluge"
+-INTERFACE : Defaults to "vnet0"
+-VNET : Defaults to "on"
+-POOL_PATH : Defaults to your pool in my system it is "/mnt/v1" -APPS_PATH : Defaults to "apps"
+-DELUGE_DATA : Defaults to "deluge" in my system it is "/mnt/v1/apps/deluge" -MEDIA_LOCATION : Defaults to "media"
+-TORRENTS_LOCATION : Defaults to "torrents"

 ```
 JAIL_IP="192.168.5.86"